 How Many Years Can a Guinea Pig Live?

-The oldest guinea pig known was called Snowball.
+As we have said the average life span of the guinea pig is approximately 4 to 8 years or in some cases an even longer time span.
+The oldest known guinea pig was called Snowball.
 This guinea pig lived for 14 years and 10 months!
 Of course, this guinea pig was placed in the Guinness Book of World Records.

 How to Find out the Age of Your Guinea Pig?

-Take a look at the guinea pig’s…feet.
+Take a look at the guinea pig’s feet.
 If the outside toe of your guinea pig started to roll or curve towards the ‘base’, that means that the little guy is starting to age.
-Your pet is a granny or a grandpa if you see that the largest toe curls.

-Guinea Pig Life Span Depends on the Breed
+The Lifespan of Guinea Pigs Depends on the Breed

-Surprisingly, the average life span of a guinea pig really does depend on its breed.
+Surprisingly, the average lifespan of a guinea pig really does depend on the breed.
 Frankly speaking, scientists still fail to explain why skinny pigs, for example, tend to live longer than the breeds that have long hair.

-The difference in the estimated life span is relatively small and might not become the most important factor while choosing the breed.
+The difference in the estimated lifespan is relatively small and might not become the most important factor while choosing the breed.
 However, you can still take it into consideration.
-Here is a small table that you use as a guide:

 |Breed Name||Average Life Span|

-Of course, you would want your pet to have a long and happy life.
-And the great news is that you can totally affect your guinea pig’s life span.
-Proper care is crucial and if you learn how you can be a great owner to your guinea pig, then the fluffy ball will be able to make you happy for years and years.
+Of course, you would want your pet to have a long and happy life and the great news is that you can totally affect your guinea pig’s lifespan.
+Proper care is crucial and if you learn how you can be a great owner to your guinea pig, then the fluffy ball will be able to make you happy for years and years to come.